How to Get Quality Backlinks to Your Website

 The first step of this technique is to find relevant sites related to your niche.
 Sites that include a Resources page are prime targets.
 Search using your keyword, plus the word “links” or “resources.”

-All that’s left to do is reach out to the site owner with a friendly email reporting the broken link.
+All left to do is reach out to the site owner with a friendly email reporting the broken link.
 That’s your opportunity to suggest a link to your content as part of the fix.

 Sweeten the Deal with a Testimonial